Porch at the Church of St James Great Ellingham

-In his will dated December 13th, 1779, yeoman Isaac Eke of Great Ellingham appointed the porch at the Parish Church of Great Ellingham to be the place for the payments to be made of the legacies which he mentions in his will.
+In his will dated December 13th, 1779, yeoman Isaac Eke of Great Ellingham nominated the porch of the Parish Church of Great Ellingham as the place where his executors will hand over the legacies which Isaac sets out in his will.

 Widower Isaac Eke was buried in the churchyard at Great Ellingham on February 14th, 1784.
 His wife Mary had been buried in the same churchyard on October 8th, 1779.

 In the May of 1784, probate of the will was granted to Isaac’s sons and executors, Joseph and William.

 The occupation of a yeoman suggests that Isaac held and farmed land albeit a modest sized estate.
 The will refers to Isaac’s property and lands in Great Ellingham (or elsewhere) which he bequeathed to his son Joseph Eke (subject to the legacies in the will).
 Joseph was likely Isaac’s eldest son.

 Isaac stipulated that all the legacies should be paid by Joseph “at such time or times and in such manner as I have ordered and directed“.
 This included attending at the Parish Church Porch at the relevant time to pay over the legacies (or part payment of legacies) to the beneficiaries.

 Within one week of Isaac’s death, Joseph Eke was to “apply and expend” ten pounds in respect of Isaac’s funeral charges.